-Attested: Mentioned by all the main ancient sources, including Ptolemy 2,3,17 Εβορακον, RC Eburacum, AI Eburacum and Eburaco, plus various inscriptions and early writers, some with vowel U, some with O.
+Attested: Mentioned by all the main ancient sources, including Ptolemy 2,3,17 Εβορακον, Ravenna Cosmography Eburacum, Antonine ItineraryEburacum and Eburaco, plus various inscriptions and early writers, sometimes with vowel U, sometimes with O.

 Where: York, at SE603521.
 The Roman fortress nestled in the confluence of the rivers Ouse and Foss, at a location with no evidence for major pre-Roman settlement by indigenous people, and which makes sense only in the context of a militarily expanding Roman province, with a substantial economy, a strategic road system, and trade links via the North Sea.

 Name origin: Latin ebur (whose genitive eboris contains an O) ‘ivory’, referring to boars' tusks, offers a perfect fit to the observed name.
 The -acum part was a common adjectival ending seen in early place names, especially in Gaul.
 York's later strong association with boars has been dismissed as a reinterpretation based upon Germanic words such Old English eofor ‘wild boar’, but, long before Romans lost control of York, a traveller from there set up a stone altar in Bordeaux with a detailed image of a boar on one side, securely dated to AD 237.
 How *ebur- may have evolved linguistically is discussed at length here.